oneeve8/kobble-data/content/videonarrativehowto.md

 I think I’d like to organise my information about the life of Mark Twain and keep that separate from his works.

+I want to copy some of the information so I have it availain both tracks.

 You get the idea, it’s all just drag and drop.

 Now if I want to move a whole channel, I will need to tap Edit on the top left.